 I had a nervous breakdown during my second enlistment in the Navy.
 I wonder if I suffered a spiritual death, even though I had already accepted Jesus as my Lord and Savior.
 Is that possible?

 No, you have not experienced a spiritual death.
 We are born into this world spiritually dead.
 We are made spiritually alive when we believe in Jesus.
 That is, we start trusting and depending on Him to forgive us of all our sins.
-If you are not sure that you are a Christian, you may want to look at the section called “True Christian?”
-It provides a list of the marks of a true Christian.
+If you are not sure that you are a Christian, you may want to look at the sections called “Searching for God” and “True Christian?”
 Christians cannot lose their salvation, because they are saved only once—once saved always saved.

 A nervous breakdown is not a psychological problem but a foundational problem.
 The foundation has become badly damaged.
 People deal with the foundations of their lives in different ways.
 All of us have some anxiety from time to time.
 Prov.
 12:25 tells us what most of us know by experience.